Hadsel Municipality: Coat of arms

 The coat of arms was granted on 11 March 1976.
 The official blazon is "Azure, four annulets Or, two and two" (I blått fire gull ringer - 2,2).
 This means the arms have a blue field (background) and the charge is four rings (two over two).
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The blue color in the field symbolizes the importance of sea for this island municipality.
 The four rings represent the four main islands of that make up Hadsel: Hadseløya, Austvågøya, Hinnøya, and Langøya.
 The arms were designed by Øystein Bottolfsen.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Hadsel.
+The Church of Norway has three parishes (sokn) within Hadsel Municipality.
 It is part of the Vesterålen prosti (deanery) in the Diocese of Sør-Hålogaland.

 Geography

 The municipality is located upon four main islands in the Vesterålen archipelago: Hinnøya, Langøya, Hadseløya, and Austvågøya, plus the small islands of Børøya and Brottøya.
-The mountain Higravstinden on the border with Vågan is one of the tallest mountains in the region.
+The 1135.8 m tall mountain Higravtindan is the highest point in the municipality.
+It is located on the border with Vågan Municipality and it is one of the tallest mountains in the whole region.
+Sortland Municipality lies to the north, Bø Municipality lies to the west, Vågan Municipality lies to the south, and Lødingen Municipality lies to the east.

+Part of the municipality is called Innlandet (lit. 'the inland'), and this area includes the villages of Kaldjorda, Hennes, Kvitnes, Kvantoelv, and Fiskfjord.